East Cornwall · PL30

 Why St Mabyn is its own job.

-Conservation Area covers the village core including the church.
+The planning backdrop in East Cornwall is real, not abstract: conservation Area covers the village core including the church.
 Active parish council with detailed input on edge-of-village schemes.
 For new build specifically, parts of St Mabyn sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every St Mabyn project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL30 parish brief as the design brief and the St Mabyn application has somewhere to land.
+Whether the project is on modern small estates in the centre or further out toward Wadebridge, the new build response is locally tuned.

 Planning note